 In a small saucepan, melt the butter, brown sugar, and corn syrup together, and then let cook at a low boil for about 2 minutes.
 Remove from heat and stir in the soda and vanilla.
 Stir well and then pour over your popcorn, stirring until your popcorn is well-coated.

-Mix together the granulated sugar and cinnamon, then sprinkle a tablespoon at a time over the popcorn, stirring to make sure everything gets a nice sugar-y coat.
+Mix together the granulated sugar and cinnamon to make the cinnamon sugar mixture, then sprinkle a tablespoon at a time over the popcorn, stirring to make sure everything gets a nice sugar-y coat.

 Note: I never buy microwave popcorn.
-I just stick about 2 Tablespoons of popcorn seeds in a brown lunch sack, fold the top over a couple of times, and then microwave it for 2 minutes.
+I just stick about 2 Tablespoons of popcorn seeds in a brown lunch sack, fold the top over a couple of times, and then microwave it for 2 minutes and you have yourself some popped popcorn!
 Way cheaper and no chemicals and fake ingredients involved.
 I do two bags to get about 10-12 cups.